sw-yx/old-dev-blog/_posts/2017-06-26-boilerplate-search-and-vue-firebase.md

 it went ok except i had a minor stumble with regards to how `this` is binded in es5 vs es6 functions. obscure.

 next, to deploy, i am using this: <https://firebase.google.com/docs/hosting/quickstart>

+---

+deployment went well and was intuitive. now i have to figure out how to bring the table [over from codepen](https://codepen.io/swyx/pen/pwbyqb)